 skip to Main Content

-The Louder Than Words team, in partnership with Northern Gravy, Louder Than War, Omnibus Press and the University of Huddersfield are so pleased and proud of our Wilko Johnson Writing Award.
-The award celebrates the very best in new music related writing from young people aged 16-25.
+The Louder Than Words team, in partnership with Northern Gravy, Louder Than War and Omnibus Press are delighted to announce details of our 2024 Wilko Johnson Writing Award.
+The award celebrates the very best in music related writing from new and aspiring writers.

 Huge congratulations to our fabulous 2023 winners – read the winning pieces here